The eBoard, 2mm Notices

 Sending an announcement to the membership

-If you have a message (see permitted content below) you wish to broadcast to the membership, send it to the list email address (see note on addresses).
-It is your email address which appears on the message as the sender (see note on privacy).
+If you have a message (see permitted content below) you wish to broadcast to the membership, send it to the administrators, via the email address 2mm_notices (at) 2mm.org.uk Your email address will appear in the message as a contact point for replies (see note on privacy).

 Permitted Content

-The description of permitted and not-permitted content will evolve; this is the current (December 2006) list:
+The description of permitted content will evolve; this is the current list:

 Not Permitted Material